iiot2k/call_cpp_from_nodejs/setup.md

 Open Visual Studio Code (Left-Top Raspberry->Programming->Visual Studio Code).<br>
 On first start of Visual Studio Code enter settings or skip.<br>
-On Left-Top side on Visual Studio Code you see four rectangle.
+On Left-Top side of Visual Studio Code you see four rectangle.
 One flees.<br>
 Here you can install Visual Studio Code extensions.<br>
 Install Microsoft extension for C/C++.<br>